fluent/fluentd-docs-gitbook/plugins/output/mongo.md

 This has the following advantages:

 1.  less impact on application performance
 2.  higher MongoDB insertion throughput while maintaining JSON record structure

 ## Install

-`out_mongo` is not included in td-agent by default.
-Fluentd gem users will need to install the fluent-plugin-mongo gem using the following command.
+`out_mongo` is not included in `td-agent`, by default.
+Fluentd gem users will need to install the `fluent-plugin-mongo` gem using the following
+command:

 ```
 $ fluent-gem install fluent-plugin-mongo